In your neighbourhood

 Neighbourhood houses are not-for-profit centres where people of all abilities, backgrounds and ages can come to interact, develop new skills, transition to work and further study, volunteer, become involved in community events, find out about other services or activities in the area, join a class or support group or take up an activity for fun and enjoyment.

 Community Renewal is improving facilities and supporting participation for people living in disadvantaged communities.
 It brings different parts of government, community organisations and local residents together to set priorities and take action to revitalise the places where they live, work, learn and play.

-The Victorian Government has committed to undertake an analysis of the accessibility of health and community services in the Manningham Local Government Area (LGA).
-The focus of the analysis will be on identifying the needs of the local community, access barriers to existing services and opportunities to improve or to reconfigure services.
-The project will also contribute to the development of planning approaches that could be used in other locations.
+A service needs analysis of the City of Manningham was undertaken in 2011 and 2012.
+The focus of the analysis was on identifying the needs of the local community, access barriers to existing services and opportunities to improve or to reconfigure services.